 This service can also include adding a fabric protector to the surface after it is cleaned that will create an invisible barrier around the upholstered fibers.

 This barrier provides resistance to additional dirt and other allergens.
-Just some of the upholstered surfaces that you can provide cleaning to include leather chairs and couches, armchairs, dining chairs, recliners, and love seats.
+Just some of the upholstered surfaces that you can provide cleaning include leather chairs and couches, armchairs, dining chairs, recliners, and love seats.

 Wall cleaning may be necessary when tenants move in or out of a property.
 This is especially the case if the tenant moving out was a smoker, as nicotine can leave a bad residue on walls.